HoboVR-Labs/docs.hobovrlabs.org/getting_started.rst

 To install your build of the ``hobo_vr`` driver, you need to do a few things.

-First and foremost locate ``<your SteamVR install directory>/bin/<your platform>/vrpathreg``, its a binary file tool that will allow you to register your driver build, further we'll refer to it as ``vrpathreg``
+First and foremost locate ``<your SteamVR install directory>/bin/<your platform>/vrpathreg``.
+It's a binary file tool that will allow you to register your driver build.
+We'll refer to it as ``vrpathreg`` from now on.

 Now you need to make sure a different version of our driver is not installed, you can do that by running this ``vrpathreg`` command::